Military Divorce Lawyer Serving Fort Worth & Tarrant County

 In many ways, a military divorce is like a civilian divorce.
 The topics are tough to discuss, you have worries about the care of your children, and finances are always an issue.
-A military divorce brings additional considerations regarding child custody, child relocation and military pensions.
-At the Law Office of Zoe Meigs, P.C., I represent active duty and retired military personnel and their spouses in all types of family law matters.
+But a military divorce brings additional considerations regarding child custody, child relocation and military pensions.
+At The Law Office of Zoe Meigs, P.C., I represent active duty and retired military personnel and their spouses in all types of family law matters.

-Another concern specific to our armed forces is the division of military retirement benefits.
-According to the USFSPA (Uniform Services Former Spouse's Protection Act), military retirement pay is treated as marital property.
-My law firm can ensure a fair determine is made regarding military benefits.
+Another concern specific to our armed forces and their families is the division of military retirement benefits.
+According to the USFSPA (Uniformed Services Former Spouses’ Protection Act), military retirement pay is treated as marital property.
+My law firm can ensure a fair determination is made regarding military benefits.

 Military servicemen and servicewomen turn to my Texas law firm from all parts of the country and the world.
 Whether you are living in Texas or overseas, I can help you accomplish the results you are seeking.
 If you are facing a problem with legal jurisdiction, let me help.